UGM in 2020

 After last year’s guest exhibition of artwork from the UGM Collection at the Museum of Modern and Contemporary Art Koroška, we will host their collection in the first half of the year.
 The main event of 2020 will be a comprehensive exhibition of the 100 best artworks or 100 best authors from the UGM Collection.
 In the second half of the year, we will exhibit works by the sculptor Slavko Tihec, the painters Ivan Grohar, Ivana Kobilca, Zoran Mušič, Zmago Jeraj, Mariborski krog photographers and many others.
 During the exhibition, we will publish a comprehensive catalogue where all reproductions and descriptions of the best artwork from our collection will be gathered for the first time.
 We are also organising two exhibitions in UGM Kabinet - a space intended for in-depth discussions on the gallery collection - one will present rarely exhibited authors of Yugoslavia, while in the other we will tell stories based on the documentary materials relating to exhibition activities in Maribor during the previous century.

 UGM Studio will continue with presentations of new artistic productions of Slovenian authors.
-Solo exhibitions of the work of Karmen Čorak and Andrej Brumen Čop, Boris Beja, Tanja Verlak and Matija Bobičič will be held this year.
-As part of the international photo based platform, Parallel UGM Studio will also present photographs of the younger generation from around the world.
+Solo exhibitions of the work of Karmen Čorak and Andrej Brumen Čop, Boris Beja, Tanja Lazetić and Matija Bobičič will be held this year.
+The exhibition "Hey, where are you now?" will be on display at UGM Studio.
+This exhibition represents four projects by four young artists, created as part of the U30+ programme.
+There will also be an online exhibition as part of the international photo based platform, Parallel.
+Photographs of the younger generation from around the world will be presented online.
 We will carry out a cultural guidelines pilot programme as part of the European project Art and Well-being.
 Through “prescribed” visitation of the gallery, we hope to promote the beneficial effects of art consumption on our health.
 The Project Wom@arts will offer comparative research and education to establish a more equitable representation of female authors in culture.

 2020 in Maribor art gallery will be bursting with exhibitions and projects of all kinds; however, sadly, we are entering yet another year without the space and conditions we need to operate successfully.
 “Although we were founded by the Municipality of Maribor, the importance of the gallery exceeds city or regional boundaries.
 This period of significant economic growth is the right time for state and city decision-makers to come together and deliver on their promises of a decentralization policy.
 Access to public cultural goods cannot be available only to residents of the capital.”
 (Breda Kolar Sluga)